mwangiiii/ICS3203-CAT2-Assembly-Wanjiku_Dennis_Mwangi_151354/README.md

 ---

-## 3. Modular Program with Subroutines for Factorial Calculation (4 Marks)
+## 3. Modular Program with Subroutines for Factorial Calculation

 ### Task Description:
 This program computes the factorial of a number entered by the user using a subroutine to perform the calculation.